justdataplease/medium-sky/Readme.md

 - **Most Common Words [List]** : This is a frequency list of the most common words after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)
 - **Most Common Bigrams [List]** : This is a frequency list of the most common bigrams after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)
 - **Most Common Trigrams [List]** : This is a frequency list of the most common trigrams after using Porter Stemming (as a representation of stemmed words we used a random original word of the stemmed version.)
+- **Most Common Words (UPA) [List]** : Look at Most Common Words.
+UPA stands for Unique Per Article.
+This means that if a word is mentioned more than once in an article it will not count.
+The maximum frequency equals to the number of articles of the analysis.
+- **Most Common Bigrams (UPA) [List]** : Look at Most Common Bigrams.
+UPA stands for Unique Per Article.
+This means that if a word is mentioned more than once in an article it will not count.
+The maximum frequency equals to the number of articles of the analysis.
+- **Most Common Trigrams (UPA) [List]** : Look at Most Common Trigrams.
+UPA stands for Unique Per Article.
+This means that if a word is mentioned more than once in an article it will not count.
+The maximum frequency equals to the number of articles of the analysis.

 ### Article Section